carpentries-incubator/managing-computational-projects/episodes/03-setup.md

 [What gaps have we filled in this section - add biological context]

-## Resources to take project setup to next level
+## Resources and References for Technical Details

-- *The Turing Way*.
-The Turing Way Community.
+- *The Turing Way*. *The Turing Way Community.
 (2021).
 The Turing Way: A handbook for reproducible, ethical and collaborative research (1.0.1).
-Zenodo. https://doi.org/10.5281/zenodo.5671094
+Zenodo.
+[DOI: 10.5281/zenodo.5671094](https://doi.org/10.5281/zenodo.5671094)
   - [Guide to Project Design](https://the-turing-way.netlify.app/project-design/project-repo.html)
   - [Creating Project Repositories](https://the-turing-way.netlify.app/project-design/project-repo.html)
   - [Naming files, folders and other things](https://the-turing-way.netlify.app/project-design/filenaming.html)